elena19m/cloud-courses/website/docs/common/routing/_advanced_vlsm.md

 - A company receives the address space 45.67.89.0/24 to use internally.
 The company defines its topology as shown in the image below.

-This does not align the image in the center
 ![VLSM Topology](./assets/advanced-vlsm-light.svg#light)![VLSM Topology](./assets/advanced-vlsm-dark.svg#dark)

 - The topology contains 5 networks: